 In 1850, St. Paul’s Episcopal Church, 914 E. Knapp St., decided to build a mission church to serve western residents.
 Although just two miles from St. Paul’s, the disused cemetery selected as the site of the new church was well outside of town.

-All they needed was a place to stash the bodies and fortunately they had just the spot.
+All they needed was a place to stash the bodies.
+Fortunately, they had just the spot.
 Five years earlier, in 1845, the church had purchased land southwest of town and established Forest Home Cemetery.
 So they hired some guys and a wagon or two and started digging.

 Milwaukeeans took this in stride.
+Many pioneer burial plots met a similar fate.
 A history of early cemeteries, printed in the Oct.
 31st, 1920 edition of the Milwaukee Journal, reads, “…folks had to have a city and so you kept pushing those cemeteries out of the main part.”

 Those guys with the shovels?
 They sucked at their job.
 When excavating the foundation for the new church – the same creepily informative Journal article notes – construction workers uncovered an enormous number of bones overlooked when the cemetery was moved.

 The first St. James was a wood-frame Greek Revival structure originally built for the Unitarian Society and located at Second and Wisconsin.
 The building was moved to the old burial ground and services commenced in the early 1850s.

 After a decade of use, that building was replaced by architect Gordon William Lloyd’s magnificent Gothic Revival church, which still stands.
 The church is built from limestone quarried at Wauwatosa.
 Robert McKelvey, a stonecutter by trade, served as the construction superintendent.